ChrisShin11/webify/README.md

 ---

-Basic Description: Webify is an HR Application with RAG (Retrieval-Augmented Generation) on Graph DB using Llama 3 LLM.
+Basic Description: Webify is an Enterprise Data Management Application with RAG (Retrieval-Augmented Generation) on Graph DB using Llama 3 LLM.
 It allows users to upload documents, process them using llama-index, store relevant employee information in a Neo4j graph database, and interact with a Llama 3-powered chatbot.

 # Table of Contents